Ahad Ali Sarker

-Ahad Ali Sarker is a Bangladesh Awami League politician and the former State Minister of Youth and Sports.
+Ahad Ali Sarker (born 3 January 1952) is a Bangladesh Awami League politician and a former state minister of youth and sports during 2009–2013.

 Early life

 Ahad was born on 3 January 1952.
 He has a B.A. degree.

 Career

 Ahad was elected to parliament in 2008 from Natore-2 as a Bangladesh Awami League candidate.
 He is the vice-president of the Natore Awami League unit.
-In February 2016, his home in Natore was attacked by activists of Bangladesh Jubo League.
+In February 2016, his home in Natore was attacked by activists of the Jubo League.
 On 9 July 2019, his rally was attacked by Jubo League activists.